 The Vienna Dioscorides series explores my interest in plants, their relationship to our health, and the importance of growing and consuming diverse crops and plant-based foods.
 Research into the historical role of plants’ medicinal and nutritional properties, brought me to the fountainhead of herbals; the Greek pharmacopoeia written by Dioscorides in c.
 65 AD.

-Several of the nearly 400 uniquely animated plant paintings depicted in the Vienna Dioscorides are still known to us today.
+The original Vienna Dioscorides herbal (512 AD) contains the oldest surviving complete manuscript of Dioscorides’ pharmacopoeia.
+Several of the nearly 400 paintings of plants depicted in the Vienna Dioscorides are still known to us today.
 These plants create a connection to this ancient text, linking past to present.
-These paintings are the inspiration for my free-motion embroidered drawings.
-Stitched on translucent organza, and floated away from the wall, the drawings create a cast shadow.
-Both images subtly moving as the fabric shifts.

 This series recontextualizes the historic role of a needlework sampler.
 Rather than collect and preserve stitches and patterns, I preserve the ancient medicinal plants of Dioscorides.
 I use thread, translucent organza, and a sewing machine to create ethereal plant portraits.
 Floating away from the wall, they cast a secondary shadow drawing.